NETWAYS/fundamentals4puppet-training/sections/resources/03_users_groups.md

 #### Expected result:

-Your personal user can login into your system without a password
+Your personal user can login into your system without a password.

 !SLIDE supplemental solutions